Robert Morris Colonials: Ice hockey

-The men's ice hockey team competed in NCAA DI Atlantic Hockey, and the women's team competed in NCAA DI College Hockey America.
+The men's and women's ice hockey teams competes in NCAA Division I as members of Atlantic Hockey America, formed after the 2023–24 season by the merger of the former men's home of the Atlantic Hockey Association and the women's home of College Hockey America.
 RMU also fields a men's ACHA DI team that is a member of College Hockey Mid-America.

 Since 2006, the ice hockey team has hosted the Three Rivers Classic (previously known as the Pittsburgh Collegiate Hockey Showcase until 2012), currently played at PPG Paints Arena (previously played at the now-demolished Mellon Arena.)
 The 2010 match-up featured No. 1 ranked Miami (Ohio).
 The 3–12–3 Colonials upset the RedHawks, 3–1.
 Two days later the Colonials won again at Miami.
 The Colonials' biggest previous win since the program was started in 2004 was against No. 2 Notre Dame in 2007.
 Former professional hockey-player David Hanson (of Slap Shot fame) currently manages RMU's Island Sports Complex.

 On May 26, 2021, Robert Morris University terminated both the men's and women's varsity hockey programs.
 On December 17, 2021, the school announced that, after successful fundraising efforts, the two teams would return for the 2023–24 season.
-RMU was soon reinstated to its former conference homes of Atlantic Hockey and CHA.
+RMU was soon reinstated to its former conference homes of the Association and CHA.
+The two conferences merged shortly after the 2023–24 season to create the current Atlantic Hockey America.